bwsw/sj-platform/SJDocs/source/Tutorial.rst

 The input module receives raw data and transforms them into a data stream of a proper type compatible with the processing module type.

-The processing module performs data aggregation,  transformations, filtering and enriching. and sends the result to the output module.
+The processing module performs data aggregation, transformations, filtering and enriching and sends the result to the output module.
 In the provided example the data aggregation is performed with a regular-streaming module.

 In the output module the processed data are transformed into entities appropriate for storing into an external storage of a specified type.
 In the fping demonstrational example the output module exports the result data into the Elasticsearch external data storage.